 The Combined Carrier is working toward obtaining a single operating certificate from the FAA.
 On July 8, 2020, it announced its decision to align its Gulf of Mexico operations under a single Part 135 Operating Certificate which it described as "the combined company certificate."
-This decision was made in order to achieve, most expeditiously, the key benefits of the merger.
-The Carriers expect the process for securing a single certificate to take approximately 12 -18 months to complete.
+In this announcement, Bristow stated that the process for securing a single certificate could take 12 -18 months to complete.